epiliper/rumina/README.md

 ##### `input` :small_blue_diamond:
 The input file or directory.
 If a file, it must be:

-- in ~~SAM~~ or BAM format
+- in BAM format
     - The UMI should be in the read QNAME field (see image under `--separator`).
 Illumina data base-called by [BCL Convert](https://www.illumina.com/products/by-type/informatics-products/basespace-sequence-hub/apps/bcl-convert.html) should be formatted this way by default.
-    - sorted with `samtools sort` beforehand.
-This isn't required, but is generally recommended to ensure reproducible results.
+    - sorted and indexed with `samtools sort` and `samtools index` beforehand.

-> [!Note]
-> This pipeline processes BAM files only, ~~but will automatically convert SAM file inputs into temporary BAM files for compatibility.
-Inputs are referred to as "BAM files" hereon.~~

-Indexes or any files associated with reference genomes are not required.

 If the input is a directory, all BAM files within (excluding pipeline products) will be processed per the other arguments specified.